OG-Hunter/seditiontracker.github.io-/docs/_suspects/peter-stager.md

 perpwalk:
 quote: "Everybody in there is a treasonous traitor.
 Death is the only remedy for what’s in that building."
 title: Peter Stager charged on January 14, 2021
-description: Click for latest case details.
-Suspects considered innocent until proven guilty.
+description: Convicted on February 16, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true